dushyant4665/BroDetectsEverything-voiceDetection_AI/readme.md

 This project is a work in progress.
-The AI/ML-based voice detection feature is under development and will be integrated soon.
+The AI/ML-based voice detection feature is under development and will be integrated....

 I'm working on it